ctross/SkewCalc/README.md

 SkewCalc
 ========
-This is an R package for Calculating reproductive skew.
+This is an R package for calculating reproductive skew.

 Install by running on R:
 ```{r}